 By 1982, there were approximately 50 members of the NFA, largely in mid-western Ontario.
 But in that same year, Eldridge sold his farm (due to personal reasons) and the NFA almost folded.
 Then in 1983, Lawrence and Mathilde Andres, Tiverton-based dairy and cash crop farmers originally from Switzerland, stepped up as president, and newsletter editor/treasurer, respectively.
 While the NFA had been largely inactive, the Andres family brought it back to life with the publication of the first illustrated, stapled booklet newsletter.

 Also, that year the NFA organized a joint forum at the Ethel Central School with David Reibling of Oak Manor Farms in Tavistock.
-The chief organizer was Tomas Nimmo, who has since been responsible for organizing the annual Guelph Organic Conference, and the program was based on topics related to soil and crops.
+The chief organizer was Tomas Nimmo, who was responsible for organizing the annual Guelph Organic Conference until 2020.
+The program was based on topics related to soil and crops.
 Between 120 and 150 people attended.
 This conference is widely credited for revitalizing and consolidating the ecological farming movement in Ontario.

 By the winter of 1983/84, the NFA changed its name to the Ecological Farmers Association of Ontario, with approximately 145 members.
 In 1985, the Board developed EFAO’s Statement of Purpose, which outlined why the association was first established in 1979: